 Designers always work in teams.
 Big or small, multidisciplinary or not, collective work is the core of our practice; To know how to behave and interact with colleagues, clients or suppliers is an integral part of the design process.

 Through a constant and intense practical approach (yes, even in those more theoretical classes), the experts and professionals in charge of the subjects will share their tools and know-how not only to learn but, also and above all, to put the acquired skills into practice.

 How can we be good designers without questioning the world we live in?

 We firmly believe in the value of being critical, trying always to find the reasons behind our certainties and constantly looking for a way to improvement.

 Design is a transversal discipline capable of affecting and influencing very different realities and contexts; that’s how we understand it.
 It is not just a way of doing things, but also a way of thinking with infinite possibilities.
 This approach will boost your master’s experience; you will see very different methods and forms of design, and you will understand their adaptability and power to influence reality.

-Three modules (statistics, cartography and networks) will provide a basis and a shared perspective on Information Design and Data Visualization, while we think on what kind of images we produce and put them in practice.
+Six modules will provide a basis and a shared perspective on Information Design and Data Visualization, while we think on what kind of images we produce and put them in practice.

 ❶① Data as raw material – Statistics